-HARVEST: LATE AUG.
-HARVEST: EARLY SEPT.
-HARVEST: MID SEPT. \$111.95 EACH
+NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: EARLY SEPT.

+SEMI-DWARF (MUSTANG)

+\$47.95 EACH

 Flowering Plums

 CRIMSON POINTETM

-As an ornamental tree, Crimson Pointe[TM] is truly spectacular.
+As an ornamental tree, Crimson PointeTM is truly spectacular.
 It will also, on occasion, reward you with dark red, great tasting fruit.
 It's dense, very narrow columnar shape makes it ideal for tight spaces.
 Can grow up to 6m (20') tall, but will only be 1.5-2m (5-7') wide.
-Rich merlot-burgundy foliage accents orange-bronze new growth as it emerges, creating a very unique and stunning effect.
+Rich merlotburgundy foliage accents orangebronze new growth as it emerges, creating a very unique and stunning effect.
 White blossoms adorn the tree in spring.

 SELF-FERTILE | ZONE 4 | HARVEST: MID AUG.
-141-3155 SEMI-DWARF (MUSTANG)

-These tough, resilient, shrubby trees derive much of their hardiness from the sandcherry (Prunus besseyi) side of the family.
+SEMI-DWARF (MYROBALAN) \$47.95 EACH -Chums These tough, resilient, shrubby trees derive much of their hardiness from the sandcherry (Prunus besseyi) side of the family.
 Crossing sandcherry with native wild plums (Prunis americana) and in some cases with Japanese plums (Prunus salicina) beefed up the fruit with sweet flesh.
 The result was a fairly wide range of varieties known as cherry-plums or simply chums.
 Chums are very disease resistant, drought tolerant and precocious (start bearing at an early age).
 They make a fine ornamental too, especially in spring with arching branches covered in blossoms.
 While all chum fruits have astringent skin, we have selected varieties where the least of this trait comes through.
+1.25-2m (4-6') bareroot trees COMPASS Dark purple-red fruit with juicy, yellow flesh.
+Excellent for pies, preserves, jellies or canning.
+Attractive, flowering, shrubby tree grows 2-3 metres (6-10') tall.
+Reliable and productive, it is the latest ripening chum.
+It is considered to be the best pollenizer for any of the other varieties.